Narrowband Receive Array

 .

-The positions of the sublattices in the user grid, given as a 3 by N real matrix, where N is the number of sublattices in the antenna array.
+The positions of the sublattices in the user grid, defined as a 3—by-N real matrix, where N is the number of sublattices in the antenna array.
 Each column of the matrix represents the position of one sublattice in the local coordinate system of the antenna array.
 Coordinates are expressed as [x; y; z].
-The units of measurement are metres.
+The units of measurement are meters.

 Dependencies